Become a Campus Editor-at-Large for Arianna Huffington’s Thrive Global!

 Thrive Global is the media and technology company founded by Arianna Huffington to help end the stress and burnout epidemic by offering people sustainable, science-based solutions to boost well-being and create a healthier relationship with technology.
-We’re searching for ambitious college students to become Thrive’s campus editors-at-large.
+We’re searching for ambitious college students to become Thrive Global Campus Editors-at-Large.

-Thrive recently launched a new section called Thrive on Campus, an ongoing initiative with the goal of amplifying the voices of college students about life on campus.
-We’ve highlighted your take on everything from what it’s like to seek mental health care at Stanford, to the hidden stress of being an RA, to how autonomy can blend into loneliness at NYU.
+Thrive on Campus is an ongoing initiative with the goal of amplifying the voices of college students about life and mental well-being on campus.
+We’ve highlighted your takes on everything from what it’s like to seek mental health care at Stanford, to the hidden stress of being an RA, to how autonomy can blend into loneliness at N.Y.U.

 We feel strongly that your stories should not be confined to campus media alone.
-With Thrive’s enormous cross-platform reach of over 25M, we can help you share what you’re seeing, feeling and experiencing with the world.
+With Thrive’s cross-platform reach of over 30M, we can help you share what you’re seeing, feeling and experiencing with the world.

 What does it mean to be a Thrive Global Campus Editor-at-Large?